devices-lab/pro2-cad-workshop/README.md

 ![Creating a sketch](media/sketch.gif)

-If the context features aren't showing, make sure your've selected the right Assembly context in the top left dropdown.
+If the context features aren't showing, make sure you've selected the right Assembly context in the top left dropdown.

 </details>